The-Academic-Observatory/observatory-platform/docs/telescopes/orcid.md

 The Storage Transfer Service uses the `project-[$PROJECT_NUMBER]@storage-transfer-service.iam.gserviceaccount.com` service account.

+Additionally, the Airflow Service account requires the `storage.buckets.get` permission on the ORCID bucket, in order to check whether the bucket exists before starting the telescope, the role Storage Admin contains this permission.
+The Airflow Service account is in the format of `<project_id>@<project_id>.iam.gserviceaccount.com`

 ### Setting permissions on AWS bucket
 The AWS buckets are managed by ORCID.
 There are three different buckets:
 * orcid-lambda-file